MoZhouqi/VoiceMemos/README.md

 VoiceMemos
 ============

-Voice Memos is a voice recorder App for iPhone and iPad that covers some of the new technologies and APIs introduced in iOS 8 written in Swift.
+Voice Memos is a voice recorder App for iPhone and iPad that covers some of the new technologies and APIs introduced in iOS 8 written in Swift 2.0.

 ![Recording](https://raw.githubusercontent.com/MoZhouqi/VoiceMemos/master/Screenshots/recording.png)